zywhy9/zywhy9.github.io/content/authors/admin/_index.md

     url: https://uwaterloo.ca/statistics-and-actuarial-science/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include statistical ecology, Bayesian statistics and its applications.
+bio: My current research areas are Bayesian methods and applications in ecology and epidemiology.

 # Interests to show in About widget
-interests:
+Current research areas:
   - Bayesian Statistics
   - Statistical Ecology
+  - Capture-recapture methods

 # Education to show in About widget
 education: